**Alt text:** A person wearing a plain white T-shirt standing against a blurred background with several potted plants.

 2. How long should I avoid alcohol after getting a tattoo?

-It’s best to wait at least 48-72 hours, but longer is perfect for best curing or mending.
+It’s best to wait at least 48-72 hours, but longer is perfect for best healing.

 3. Is coffee completely off-limits after a tattoo?